Murrkeys/Murrkeys.github.io/_pages/about.md

 ### Education

-I am currently pursuing a Master's degree in Health Data Science at the University of New South Wale's [Centre for Big Data Research in Health](https://cbdrh.med.unsw.edu.au/) in Sydney, Australia.
+I am currently pursuing a Master's degree in Health Data Science at the University of New South Wale's [Centre for Big Data Research in Health](https://cbdrh.med.unsw.edu.au/).

 I have a Bachelor of Science from Cornell University where I studied [Operations Research Engineering](https://www.orie.cornell.edu/orie).